 Note: Envision Wealth Planning and James Brewer are featured in #7!*

 Ethics matter in financial advice!

 Ethics matter.
 If there were more examples of ethical financial advisor practices, then there would be more rightful actions taken by the industry as a whole.
-I wish I could say that this could be considered a “Top Ethical Advisor” list; however that wouldn’t be accurate.
+I wish I could say that this could be considered a “Top Ethical Advisor” list; however, that wouldn’t be accurate.

 The following case studies serve as examples of ethical actions taken by financial advisors.
 There’s nothing to say that these advisors are ethical in all aspects of their practice.

-The examples below were researched based upon a questionnaire they filled out, their ADVs were checked, and they were questioned as to their responses.
+The examples below were researched based on a questionnaire they filled out, their ADVs were checked, and they were questioned as to their responses.
 This is how I understand these advisors, to the best of my knowledge and capabilities, but the research is not ongoing.
 Their status could change at any point.
 You’ll have to do your own research to determine if these advisors really are ethical.

 *Also, I’m not endorsing anyone or recommending any financial advisor on this list.